folsomcp/specpolFlow/docs-jb/GetStarted/Quickstart_CLI.md

 spf-bz -p -v -20 +30 -g 1.2 -l 500 profile1.dat
 ```

-In general the effective Landé factor and wavelength used here should be the normalizing values used for the LSD calculation.
-Within the SpecpolFlow tools, LSDpy saves those values to the header of the LSD profile, and `spf-bz` can read them, so you have the option of just using:
+In general, the effective Landé factor and wavelength used here should be the normalizing values used for the LSD calculation.
+Within the SpecpolFlow tools, `lsdpy` saves those values to the header of the LSD profile, and `spf-bz` can read them, so you have the option of just using:
 ```
 spf-bz -v -20 +30 profile1.dat
 ```
-(This won't work for LSD profiles from other codes).
 Multiple files can be processed at once:
 ```
 spf-bz -v -20 +30 profile1.dat profile2.dat profile3.dat
 ```
+For a detailed explaination of these calculations see [Calculating the longitudinal field and False Alarm Probability](../Tutorials/6-CalculateBz_Tutorial.ipynb).
 For a full list of command line parameters run `spf-bz -h`.
-For a detailed explaination of these calculations see [Calculating the longitudinal field and False Alarm Probability](../Tutorials/6-CalculateBz_Tutorial.ipynb).

 ### Calculating radial velocity